lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/jobs_and_resources/checkpoint_restart.md

 chaining on your own.
 * In front of your program call, you have to add the wrapper script `dmtcp_launch`.
 This will create a checkpoint automatically after 40 seconds and then terminate your application and with it the job.
-If the job runs into its timelimit (here: 60 seconds), the time to write out the checkpoint was probably not long enough.
-If all went well, you should find cpkt\* files in your work directory together with a script called `./dmtcp_restart_script.sh` that can be used to resume from the checkpoint.
+If the job runs into its time limit (here: 60 seconds), the time to write out the checkpoint was probably not long enough.
+If all went well, you should find `cpkt` files in your work directory together with a script called `./dmtcp_restart_script.sh` that can be used to resume from the checkpoint.

 ???+ example